-- □ Keep noise levels down in hallways while waiting for a class to finish. - Take responsibility for removing or putting in the trash any food or beverage containers used while in class. - □ Return desks and chairs to their proper places prior to leaving the classroom.
+- Keep noise levels down in hallways while waiting for a class to finish. - Take responsibility for removing or disposing of any food or beverage containers used while in class. - □ Return desks and chairs to their proper places prior to leaving the classroom.

 Civility: The University of Rochester School of Nursing (SON) seeks to provide an environment for learning and teaching that is respectful of diverse persons and points of view in all classrooms, electronic, and clinical settings.
-Consistent with this goal, it is expected that diverse perspectives and opinions will be expressed and received in a respectful and professional manner.
+Consistent with this goal, it is expected that diverse perspectives and opinions will be expressed respectfully and professionally.
 Incivility, intolerance, hate speech, and abusive behaviors are considered professional misconduct and will be acted upon accordingly.